ArduPilot/ardupilot_wiki/common/source/docs/common-here-plus-gps.rst

 .. image:: ../../../images/HERE+_hardware_connected_properly.png
 	:target: ../_images/HERE+_hardware_connected_properly.png

 - Before using, make sure the hardware is connected correctly: The base station module is connected to the computer port through USB; a telemetry module is connected to another USB port of the same computer.
-For UAV, HERE + rover module is connected to the flight controller GPS connector, telemetry module is connected to the TELEM interface.
+For UAV, HERE + rover module is connected to the autopilot GPS connector, telemetry module is connected to the TELEM interface.

 .. image:: ../../../images/HERE+_hardware_connected_properly2.png
 	:target: ../_images/HERE+_hardware_connected_properly2.png